top of page

 See All

 © 2025.
-The Book of Genesis contains mostly historical accounts, but it also includes the origin of laws that God later gave to the Hebrews in their scriptures .
-One prohibited eating meat with bloo
+The Book of Genesis contains mostly historical accounts, but it also includes the origin of laws that God later gave to the Hebrews in their scripture.
+One prohibited eating meat with blo

 GENESIS 1: ORIGIN and AUTHORSHIP

-© 2025.
+he Nicene Creed© 2025.
 Only God could have authentically originated the creation account in Genesis 1 because it started in the "beginning" before humans existed.
-The majestic literary descriptive style of vv1,3-
+The majestic literary descriptive sty

 GENESIS 1: CREATION, the BEGINNING

 © 2025.
-The commentary below explains the unrecorded science behind the “beginning” in Genesis 1, v1 that includes modern astronomical discoveries about how the universe and our solar system began.
+This creation commentary explains the observational science behind the events in the “beginning” of Genesis 1 v1 about how the universe and our solar system began.
+Details of the “beginning

 Comments